CELEBRATION ~ STUDY ~ JUSTICE

 Reconstructionist Judaism is a progressive, contemporary approach to Jewish life which integrates a deep respect for traditional Judaism with the insights and ideas of contemporary social, intellectual, and spiritual life.

-Kadima has monthly morning Shabbat services on the first Saturday of the month, September through June.
+Kadima has morning Shabbat services on the second Saturday of most months, September through June.
+Please check the website calendar for scheduled services.
 Services are usually held at Kadima house at 10:00 a.m.
 They include Reconstructionist Torah study and are followed by a vegetarian potluck lunch.
 Most of our Shabbat services are lay led -- in the Kadima tradition!
 From time to time visiting rabbis lead our services.
 Shabbat service dates are noted on our website's homepage and calendar.

 We do not have a Rabbi at this time.
 From time to time visitng rabbis are invited to lead our Shabbat services or to teach an adult education class.

 We currently have 29 member families.

 Kadima House is located in north Seattle, about 20 blocks north of Northgate Mall, just east of Interstate 5, and just south of 125th Street NE.
 Our address: 12353 8th Avenue NE, Seattle, WA 98125.

 Yes!
 We celebrate the High Holy Days at Prospect Church on Capitol Hill.
 Services are lay led and participatory and include lots of singing.
 We have services on Erev Rosh Hashanah, Rosh Hashanah, Erev Yom Kippur (Kol Nidre), and Yom Kippur.
 We also have Tashlich, Yizkor, and Neilah services.
 Kadima hosts a break-fast potluck dinner following Neilah.
 Childcare is available at no cost during all services except Tashlich, Yizkor, and Neilah.